 The Phthorae (here termed 'modulants', after Tillyard; lit. 'destroyers') indicate a change of scale within a piece.
-There are phthorae for each note on the diatonic scale, and for the bottom and top note of the chromatic tetrachords (which imply the chromatic modes II and II Plagal).20 Phthorae are bound to particular notes; if they appear on the 'right' note in a piece, they at most change the current scale (and therefore the mode).
+There are phthorae for each note on the diatonic scale, and for the bottom and top note of the chromatic tetrachords (which imply the chromatic modes II and II Plagal).
+Phthorae are bound to particular notes; if they appear on the 'right' note in a piece, they at most change the current scale (and therefore the mode).
 If they occur on other notes, they shift the finalis as well as the mode of the scale, effecting a transposition.
 For example, if a phthora associated with d occurs on the note b, the piece is transposed from b to d, and the key signature of intervals surrounding d shifts accordingly.

-$^{^{20}}$ Some phthorae have effect only over one tetrachord, so it is possible for half the scale to be diatonic and the other half chromatic.
+&lt;sup>19Some phthorae have effect only over one tetrachord, so it is possible for half the scale to be diatonic and the other half chromatic.
 For instance, in Plagal II, a chromatic mode, a diatonic Ke modulator would have scope only over a-d'.

 When a transposition takes place, the pitch letter appearing in the ensuing pitch indicators changes accordingly, and the modified pitch indicator is termed a phthoric martyria.
-So while normally the pitch indicator associates each pitch with its own mode letter, that association is disrupted in transposition.
-(So if we are in Mode I and transpose from Zo (b) to Pa (d), the next pitch indicator for a cadence on Zo would not have zeta over U+1D0B1, but over U+1D0A3-the mode letter normally associated with diatonic Pa.)
-If a piece is 'interloping' (ἐπείσακτον)-i.e. it is titularly associated with one mode but is in fact sung in another-then the pitch syllable with the appropriate phthora is inserted in the mode signature for the piece.
+So while normally the pitch indicator associates each pitch with its own mode letter, that association is disrupted in transposition, and the pitch indicator appears over the mode letter for the new mode.
+(So if we are in Mode I and transpose from Zo (b) to Pa (d), the next pitch indicator for a cadence on Zo would not have the pitch letter zeta over U+1D0B1, but over U+1D0A3-the mode letter normally associated with diatonic Pa.)
+If a piece is 'interloping' ( $\dot{\epsilon}\pi\epsilon$ ioακτον)-i.e. it is titularly associated with one mode but is in fact sung in another-then the pitch syllable with the appropriate phthora is inserted in the mode signature for the piece.